-Guy Stuff is a hygiene/puberty education program taught from a social learning perspective for boys who present with ADHD or learning disabilities.
+Guy Stuff is a hygiene/puberty education program taught from a social learning perspective for boys who present with ADHD, learning disabilities, Asperger’s and related challenges.
 We offer separate versions of Guy Stuff for boys in 5th grade, middle school and high school.

 Guy Stuff is a highly interactive and fun program that utilizes videos, games and group activities.
 Each program includes a parents-only session.
 Fathers or a male role model attend the 5th grade program and one session of the middle school program with the boys.

 Age-appropriate topics taught within a social learning context include:

 - Language: Understanding correct terms and slang and knowing when to use each

 - Socially appropriate behaviors at home and school